ovh/docs/pages/platform/ai/notebook_tuto_10_create_chatbot/guide.en-gb.md

 [How to deploy a chatbot](https://docs.ovh.com/gb/en/publiccloud/ai/)

-If you want to train a rasa chatbot with the tool AI Training, please look at this tutorial .
+If you want to train a rasa chatbot with the tool AI Training, please look at this tutorial.

 [How to train a chatbot with docker and AI Training](https://docs.ovh.com/gb/en/publiccloud/ai/)